 - More for More – sell a premium product at a premium price

 Do you want your company to be known for its absolute rock bottom prices or will identifying with material excess drive success?
 Your positioning strategy is the link between your customers and your products, and must therefore suit both.

 The Silent Salesman: Presentation

 Presentation is an easy product attribute to ignore or forget.
 For example, you’re already selling the best solution in a demand-heavy market, but sales are low.
 The problem could be your packaging or unboxing experience.

-The truth is that instinct buying is taking over, and this is primarily driven by the visual.
-Even before the logical side of the brain has time to weigh the decision, it’s been made and the most attractively presented product flies off the shelf.
-So, thinking like an imp customer making somewhat impulsive product decisions can inform your presentation choices.
+The truth is instinct buying is taking over, because ecommerce is a primarily visual experience.
+Even before the logical side of the brain has time to weigh the decision, it’s over and the most attractively presented product flies off the shelf.
+So, thinking like a customer making somewhat impulsive product decisions can inform your presentation choices.

 Your packaging should tell your customers what they are getting with only a glance.
 It should also follow your product design message and be just different enough to tantalize your customers.

 Customers tend to buy products when companies have worked to provoke their feelings.
 Your packaging should mirror this strategy and trigger emotional engagement with your customers.
 This is the silent salesman at work.Now that you know why managing your product attributes well is so important, see what Catsy’s product information management solution can do for you.